atdma/marmotmaster/README.md

 1. Open your browser and navigate to `https://your-server-ip:8443`
 2. Accept the security warning
+3. If password protection is enabled, enter the password in the login modal
-3. Select a client from the sidebar
+4. Select a client from the sidebar
-4. Start typing commands like you own the place
+5. Start typing commands like you own the place

 ### Command Line Arguments

 **Server:**
 - `-host` - Host address to bind to (default: `0.0.0.0` - all interfaces)
 - `-port` - Port to listen on (default: `8443`)
+- `-hash` - Bcrypt hash for web UI password protection (default: no password required)

 **Client:**
 - `-host` - Server hostname or IP (default: `localhost`)